Historiography: Rome

 The Romans adopted the Greek tradition, writing at first in Greek, but eventually chronicling their history in a freshly non-Greek language.
-While early Roman works were still written in Greek, the Origines, composed by the Roman statesman Cato the Elder (234–149 BC), was written in Latin, in a conscious effort to counteract Greek cultural influence.
+Early Roman works were still written in Greek, such as the annals of Quintus Fabius Pictor.
+However, the Origines, composed by the Roman statesman Cato the Elder (234–149 BC), was written in Latin, in a conscious effort to counteract Greek cultural influence.
 It marked the beginning of Latin historical writings.
 Hailed for its lucid style, Julius Caesar's (103–44 BC) de Bello Gallico exemplifies autobiographical war coverage.
-The politician and orator Cicero (106–43 BCE) introduced rhetorical elements in his political writings.
+The politician and orator Cicero (106–43 BC) introduced rhetorical elements in his political writings.

 Strabo (63 BC – c.
 24 AD) was an important exponent of the Greco-Roman tradition of combining geography with history, presenting a descriptive history of peoples and places known to his era.
+The Roman historian Sallust (86–35 BC) sought to analyze and document what he viewed as the decline of the Republican Roman state and its virtues, highlighted in his respective narrative accounts of the Catilinarian conspiracy and the Jugurthine War.
 Livy (59 BC – 17 AD) records the rise of Rome from city-state to empire.
 His speculation about what would have happened if Alexander the Great had marched against Rome represents the first known instance of alternate history.